sh3lk/mx/website/docs.md

 When you invoke a component's method, the arguments to the method (and the results returned by the method) may be serialized and sent over the network.
-Thus, a component's methods may only receive and return types that Service Weaver knows how to serialize, types we call **serializable**.
-If a component method receives or returns a type that isn't serializable, `weaver generate` will raise an error during code generation time.
+Thus, a component's methods may only receive and return types that Service MX knows how to serialize, types we call **serializable**.
+If a component method receives or returns a type that isn't serializable, `mx generate` will raise an error during code generation time.
 The following types are
 serializable: